 Cooking oats

-- Lower heat to a gentle simmer and cook for 12-15 minutes, or until most water are absorbed by oats.
-Give it a stir occasionally.
-You will want the oats mixture to be quite dry.
-Set aside.
+- Lower heat to a gentle simmer and cook for 12-15 minutes or until most water is absorbed by oats, stirring occasionally.
+Oats have a very thick consistency once cooked.

 Making cookies